Wound Dock™

 People with chronic venous insufficiency, limited mobility, diabetes, or weakened immune systems may have a higher risk of infection.

-Early Signs of Venous Ulcer Infection
+Early Signs of Venous Leg Ulcer Infection

 Infection often begins subtly.
 Early symptoms may resemble normal inflammation, which makes them easy to miss.